County Ground, Taunton: Greyhound racing

 Independent (unaffiliated to a governing body) greyhound racing took place at the County Ground from 1961 to 1979.

 The track was constructed around the perimeter of the cricket pitch and was used from 8 December 1961 until 3 May 1979.
 The track was known as the Priory Greyhound Stadium with racing was on Tuesday and Friday evenings at 7.30pm.
 It was described as a pear shaped track with distances of 275, 400, 500, 525, 750 and 900 yards.
 The circumference was 485 yards and the hare system was an 'outside McKee'.
 It was closed by the promoter at the time, Dan Pipe.

 Other uses

 On 18 June 2006, the Cricket Ground hosted an open-air concert by Elton John to a sell-out 23,000 crowd.
 Elton John's dedication of one of his songs to Ian Botham revealed the retired English cricketer to be in the audience, watching from his namesake pavilion.
 Elton John then performed at the County Ground again on 3 June 2012, a day before he then played at the Diamond Jubilee Concert in London.

 In October 2008, as part of Marcus Trescothick's benefit season, the ground was converted into a baseball field, and a team of cricketers led by Trescothick, known as 'Marcus Trescothick's Bangers' took on the Great Britain national baseball team.
 Great Britain won 21–1.

-In June 2012 the venue hosted an event for the arrival of the Olympic Torch as part of preparations for the 2012 Olympics.
-The event featured a lead guest appearance by musician will.i.am.

 International centuries

-There are five ODI centuries that have been scored at the venue.
+There are six ODI centuries that have been scored at the venue.